Ethiopia plants more than 350 million trees in 12 hours

 A recent study estimated that restoring the world's lost forests could remove two thirds of all the planet-warming carbon that is in the atmosphere because of human activity.

 The study, carried out by researchers at Swiss university ETH Zurich, calculated that restoring degraded forests all over the world could capture about 205 billion tons of carbon in total.
-Global carbon emissions are currently around 10 billion tons per year.
+Global carbon emissions are around 10 billion tons per year.